Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

   <tr>
     <th> search </th>
     <td> ‘Darquess’ Spell </td>
-    <td> ‘Darquess’ monster </td>
+    <td> ‘Darquess’ Monster </td>
     <td> ‘Darquess’ Ritual card </td>
   </tr>
 </table>

 ### Level 9
-The 3 Level 9 monsters have 2700 ATK, and serve as powerful removal, interrupts and sacrifices for Ritual Summons.
+The 3 Level 9 Monsters have 2700 ATK, and serve as powerful removal, interrupts and sacrifices for Ritual Summons.

 They share the following once-per-turn effects:

-> You can banish 2 other DARK monsters from your field and/or either player’s Graveyard; Special Summon this card from your hand or Graveyard, then you can banish 1 [...].
+> You can banish 2 other DARK Monsters from your field and/or either player’s Graveyard; Special Summon this card from your hand or Graveyard, then you can banish 1 [...].

 Hykarice and Kyralice can negate Spell/Traps:

-> When a [Spell/Trap] card or effect is activated, while you control a Level 13 ‘Darquess’ monster (Quick Effect): You can banish this card from your hand or field; negate that effect, also banish that card.
+> When a [Spell/Trap] card or effect is activated, while you control a Level 13 ‘Darquess’ Monster (Quick Effect): You can banish this card from your hand or field; negate that effect, also banish that card.

 Vyktica is slightly different:

-> When a DARK monster declares an attack or activates its effect, while you control a Level 13 ‘Darquess’ monster (Quick Effect): You can banish this card from your hand or field; banish that card, and if you do, take 700 damage.
+> When a DARK Monster declares an attack or activates its effect, while you control a Level 13 ‘Darquess’ Monster (Quick Effect): You can banish this card from your hand or field; banish that card, and if you do, take 700 damage.

 <table>
   <tr>
-    <th width="42px"> monster </th>
+    <th width="42px"> Monster </th>
     <td align="center"> Hykarice </td>
     <td align="center"> Kyralice </td>
     <td align="center"> Vyktica </td>